Best Short Scale Electric Guitars – Ideal for Small Hands

 String Tension

 Along with body size and choice of wood, string tension is an essential factor for creating good sound.
-The shorter length between nut and bridge requires less pressure to keep in tune.
-This lower tension also means that less force is needed to fret and pick the strings, so it’s easier on the fingers for newer and younger players.
+The shorter length between the nut and the bridge requires less pressure to keep in tune.
+This lower string tension also means less force is required to fret and pick the strings than on a full scale guitar, so they’re easier to play.

 Sound